manekinekko/awesome-devcontainers/README.md

 ## Articles

 - [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers) - Visual Studio Code Remote Containers official documentation.
+- [Your open source project needs a devcontainer.
+Here is why](https://www.aaron-powell.com/posts/2021-03-08-your-open-source-project-needs-a-dev-container-heres-why/) - Devcontainers are awesome, we can use them to define an isolated development environment within Docker that has all that we need, and only what we need, installed in it.

 <p align="right">(<a href="#top">back to top</a>)</p>